enniogit/ibm-cloudant/README.md

 # IBM Cloudant 1.0.3 Helm Chart

-## 1. Configure the `kubernetes` command line interface for IBM® Cloud private®
+## 1. Configure `kubernetes` command line interface for IBM® Cloud private®

 To access the kubernetes `apiserver`, you will need an authorization token and the `kubectl` as the access client.
 In IBM® Cloud private®, authorization tokens can be requested via the dashboard or the REST API.